nestornillo/language-assembler-sdccz80/README.md

 # language-assembler-sdccz80 package

-Simple syntax highlighting for Z80 assembler as used in SDCC.
+Simple Z80 assembler syntax highlighting for Atom as used in SDCC.
 (ASZ80)